mikeMTOL/UIView-Blur/README.md

 Requirements
 ---------------
 No requirements,
-I've tested this project with iOS 7.1
+I've tested this project with iOS 7.1 & iOS 8.1

 More